China's 'Lehman' Moment? What an Evergrande Default Means for the U.S. Economy

 In the real estate business, we often fall into the trap of putting blinders on and existing in our own little echo chamber.
 Real estate is such a localized and sub-market-driven asset that we forget the macroeconomy plays an important role in property values, demand, and liquidity.

 We can't control how a real estate development company on the other side of the globe will operate.
 Nor can we control how a government will respond to such a crisis.
 And we can't predict with certainty how a foreign economic shock will disrupt global and domestic markets.

 What we can do is read the tea leaves.
 We can use history as our guide and position ourselves as strategically as possible to weather economic uncertainty.

 That begins by creating parallel income streams.
 And by investing in assets that hedge against dollar devaluation.

 We're bullish on real estate at Marsh & Partners and believe it's a powerful means through which to achieve financial freedom.
-Book some time on our calendar if you're curious about starting your real estate journey.
+If you're an investor or small business owner, our real estate consulting services can offer you the tools to get your real estate journey started.